 Focus on club development and volunteering

-Shuttle Time brings badminton into the schools
+Shuttle Time brings badminton into schools

 Great optimism for the future